ajavamind/rca-studio2/README.md

 ### SYSTEM 00 Personal Computer

 The SYSTEM 00 computer is the first personal computer built using discrete TTL integrated circuits.
+Joseph Weisbecker designed and constructed the SYSTEM 00 in 1971-1972.
 Its instruction set is a subset of the CDP1802 microprocessor.

 ### FRED I Computer